-Player Count: 1 to 2 players
+Player Count: Mainly 1 player, supports 2 players with a second copy

 Rules Complexity: Advanced